 Daniela has been recognized for her work by former U.S. Secretary John Kerry and EU Commissioner Karmenu Vella.
-She has been listed as Azula’s Top 5 Ocean Heroes of 2016, named one of Glamour Magazine’s 2016 Young Women of the Year, received the Peter Benchley Ocean Award and the 2016 Bustle Upstart Award.
-Fernandez is a contributor to National Geographic blog and Sustainable Brands, has been interviewed by Voice of America, New York City TV, Ocean Radio and has been a speaker at: The Economist World Ocean Summit, United Nations, Net Impact Conference, U.S. Capitol Hill Ocean Week, Sustainable Brands Conference, Blue Vision Summit, World Ocean Festival, and WE Day.
+She is a World Economic Forum Global Shaper, has been listed as Azula’s Top 5 Ocean Heroes of 2016, named one of Glamour Magazine’s 2016 Young Women of the Year and received the Peter Benchley Ocean Award.
+Fernandez is a contributor to National Geographic blog and Sustainable Brands, has been interviewed by Voice of America, New York City TV, Ocean Radio and has been a speaker at The Economist World Ocean Summit, United Nations, Net Impact Conference, World Ocean Festival, Collision Conference, and WE Day.

 Craig Dudenhoeffer is the co-founder of SOA’s Ocean Solutions Accelerator, where he helps entrepreneurs leverage technology to solve the ocean’s biggest problems.
 Prior to joining SOA, Craig worked at ReadWrite where he helped launch the world’s first Internet of Things (IoT) accelerator program.
 At ReadWrite, Craig worked closely with 115 early-stage technology startups from a variety of industries including healthcare, agriculture, fitness, safety, cleantech, energy, and smart cities.
 Before entering the technology sector, Craig worked at the National Marine Fisheries Service and studied Ecology and Evolutionary Biology at the University of California Santa Cruz.

 Rachael McLellan is a marine sciences graduate from California Polytechnic State University (San Luis Obispo) dedicated to bridging the communication gap between the general public and the scientific community to augment global understanding and incite actionable change towards marine conservation efforts.
 Raised with artistic influence, she strives to intersect the worlds of art and science and reintroduce the passion and connection often absent from ocean policy and advocacy.
 During her time at Cal Poly, she served as both a research assistant studying the effects of plastic pollutants on embryonic development of sea urchins, as well as an educational ocean advocate hosting marine outreach events throughout the county.
 More recently, she has worked as a marine mammal rehabilitator for the Marine Mammal Center, fostering sick, malnourished and injured pinnipeds for release back into the wild.
 She also worked as a conservation scientist for the California Department of Fish and Wildlife, working to maintain healthy stock populations of tuna, shark and schooling fish off the Pacific coast.
-Having seen firsthand the detrimental effects of anthropic activity during her studies and job ventures, she has joined SOA as Program Manager to mobilize her generation and the general public towards a more sustainable future.
+Having seen firsthand the detrimental effects of anthropic activity during her studies and job ventures, she has joined SOA as Communications Consultant to mobilize her generation and the general public towards a more sustainable future.